gorsuchtim/plotly-test/README.md

     - Example cartesian bundle minifies to 1.2MB and includes 12 chart types
   - It is possible to create a [completely customized bundle] (https://github.com/plotly/plotly.js/blob/master/CUSTOM_BUNDLE.md) as well
 - We could avoid installing plotly as a dependency and load [from a CDN] (https://github.com/plotly/plotly.js#use-the-plotlyjs-cdn-hosted-by-fastly)
+- Create configuration details in readme or wiki that exposes the available configurations and chart types
+  - Option: Just link somewhere to configs: